The Voice Behind One Of Hip-Hop's Most Famous Hooks

 But even though it wasn't Lyn Collins' voice on "It Takes Two," other artists started covering "Think (About It)," and she started getting calls.
 The song helped her find a renewed identity of her own, which is important when you consider her boss.

-"Now, she was going and making appearances on different shows, and it wasn't under the guise of James Brown," Lola!
-Love, a friend of Lyn Collins and dancer for James Brown, says.
+"Now, she was going and making appearances on different shows, and it wasn't under the guise of James Brown," says Lola!
+Love, a friend of Lyn Collins and dancer for James Brown.

-Love says that Collins grew up singing in Abilene, Texas and was handpicked by Brown to be his female counterpart.
+Love says that Collins grew up singing in Abilene, Texas, and was handpicked by Brown to be his female counterpart.
 But as Love explains, Brown was a taskmaster.

 "To be the singer, to be the female goddess on his show, she had to be — when he was around — she had to be a star at all times," she says.
 That meant looking the part, acting the part and sounding the part.
 But Collins still wanted to maintain her own voice as an artist.